A new exhibition at the famous British Museum will celebrate the artwork created during the Ice Age.

 The museum will be showcasing a number of sculptures, ceramics and portraits that date back to the Ice Age – more than 20,000 years ago – to highlight the creative skill of those who lived during the historic period.

-Visitors staying in central London hotels have from February 7th until May 26th to visit the show and discover more about the stunning pieces created.
+Visitors staying in London 5 star hotels have from February 7th until May 26th to visit the show and discover more about the stunning pieces created.

 Jill Cook, curator of the show, explained: “All art is the product of the remarkable structure and organisation of the modern brain.
 By looking at the oldest European sculptures and drawings we are looking at the deep history of how our brains began to store, transform and communicate ideas as visual images.